searchspring/snap/packages/snap-preact-components/src/components/Molecules/Result/readme.md

 ```

 ### detailSlot
-The `detailSlot` prop can contain a string or JSX element to display in place of the title and pricing sections.
-This can be used to display any additional information.
-Specifying this property will overwrite the default title and the pricing elements.
+The `detailSlot` prop is a JSX element to used display additional content below the title and pricing sections.

 ```typescript
 const productDetails = (props) => {